rotki/docs/premium/devices.md

 ### When is a Device Registered?

-A device is registered when you:

-1. Add rotki premium API credentials to the app
+A device is registered when you add rotki premium API credentials to the app and successfully authenticate with rotki servers.
-2. Successfully authenticate
-3. The app connects to rotki servers

 ### How Devices are Identified